Email: p-kendall@bethel.edu

 Areas of expertise

-Kendall has focused her research and writing on how technology impacts faith.
-Her research explores how use of social media by the church impacts the message of the gospel and the role of church leaders.
+Kendall has focused her research and writing in two areas.
+Most recently, she has conducted studies into the challenges of direct care service providers.
+Her research and speaking also examines how technology impacts faith, exploring how use of social media by the church impacts the message of the gospel and the role of church leaders.